Step 3. Specify Target Server

 For a Linux-based Oracle server, do the following:

-- In the Server drop-down list, specify a target Oracle server.
+- From the Server drop-down list, specify a target Oracle server.
 You can select an Oracle server from the list or enter a DNS name of the target Oracle server.

 - In the SSH port field, specify the port number of the selected Oracle server.

-- In the Account filed, specify an account under which to connect to the specified server.
+- In the Account field, specify an account under which to connect to the specified server.
+For more information on the required user account configuration, see the Permissions section.

 - In the Password field, enter the password.